abisny/364final/README.md

 ## Requirements to complete for 2880 points (90%) -- an awesome, solid app

 ### Installations
-- Please install the IMDb Python API with the command '''pip install imdbpy''' in your terminal
+- Please install the IMDb Python API with the command `pip install imdbpy` in your terminal

 ### App Description
 This app is an interactive movie database based on IMDb.
 Users can search for a movie to acquire information about it from IMDb and Twitter.
-IMDb supplies the year it was released, and the
+IMDb supplies the year the movie in question was released, and the Twitter API supplies tweets regarding that film, to include a "popular" review of the movie.

 ### **Documentation README Requirements**